casper-network/docs/source/docs/casper/operators/aws-nodes/4-modules.md

 ## Data Modules

-Modules to assist in information manipulation.
+The following modules assist in data management.

 | AWS Services Used     | Description                                                         |
 | --------------------  | ------------------------------------------------------------------- |